iLib-js/ilib-mono-webos/README.md

 - `pnpm-workspace.yaml` - Contains the configuration for pnpm workspaces.
 - `turbo.json` - Contains the configuration for Turborepo.
 - `pnpm-lock.yaml` - Contains the lockfile for pnpm.
+- `codecov.yaml` - Contains the configuration for Codecove.

 ## Packages
 Here is the list of packages.
 Plugins are optimized for the webOS platform.